 Suspended operations

-• Severe weather or natural disaster.
+- Severe weather or natural disaster.

-• Spread of a communicable disease.
+- Spread of a communicable disease.

-• Fire or related hazard.
+- Fire or related hazard.

-• Immediate threat to the safety of the campus community.
+- Immediate threat to the safety of the campus community.

-• Damage to or failure of UW infrastructure, equipment or mechanical systems.
+- Damage to or failure of UW infrastructure, equipment or mechanical systems.

 When a decision to suspend operations has been made, information will be shared through the UW Alert System and on the University of Washington Home Page.
 You can also call the UW Information Lines at 206-UWS-INFO (206-897-4636) or toll-free 1-866-897-4636.

-Employees identified by their unit as performing an essential service are required to report to work during any period of declared suspended operation.
-Employees in positions that are not designated as essential do not report to work when operations are suspended.
-These employees are covered by the pay and time off policies that apply during periods of suspended operations.
+Employees in positions that are not designated as essential are not required to work when operations are suspended.
+These employees are covered by the pay and time off policies that apply during periods of suspended operations (see below).

 Prepare your department

 The need for the University or a unit to suspend operations can arrive suddenly, with little or no advance warning.
-Units must therefore incorporate a response plan for suspended operations as part of their overall business continuity planning.
+Units must therefore incorporate a response plan for suspended operations as part of their business continuity planning.

 University officers (or their designees), including but not limited to the chancellors, vice presidents, vice provosts, vice chancellors, deans, and medical center chief executive officers are expected to annually:

-1. Identify those functions and/or positions in their unit(s) that perform essential services.
+- Identify those functions and/or positions in their unit(s) that perform essential services.

-2. Inform all of the employees in their units in writing of their status and responsibilities in the event the University suspends operations.
+- Inform all of the employees in their units in writing of their status and responsibilities in the event the University suspends operations.

-3. Periodically remind employees of their status and responsibilities.
+- Periodically remind employees of their status and responsibilities.

 Positions that are designated as essential typically meet one or more of the following (or similar) criteria on a regular and ongoing basis, or during clearly defined times during the week, month, or year (like the payroll cycle):